 A command message is defined using a <rois:command_list> tag with the attribute ‘xsi:type’ of ‘rois:CommandMessageType’.
 This example defines a “set_parameter” message for the speech synthesis component.
-The command method of the HRI Component is specified as “set_parameter” in the <rois:command_type> tag.
+The command method of the RoIS Component is specified as “set_parameter” in the <rois:command_type> tag.
 The

-<rois:component_ref> within <rois:command_list> tag defines the reference ID of the HRI Component as “speech_synthesis”.
-Note that the reference ID is obtained when the Service Application bind the HRI Component.
+<rois:component_ref> within <rois:command_list> tag defines the reference ID of the RoIS Component as “speech_synthesis”.
+Note that the reference ID is obtained when the Service Application bind the RoIS Component.
 The reference ID is expressed using RoIS_Identifier, If there is a reference codebook for the reference IDs, the codebook and its version are specified in the attribute ‘rois:codebook and ‘rois:version’ in the <rois:component_ref> tag.
 Here, the codebook and the version are specified as ‘urn:x-rois:def:DataType:ATR::ComponentType’ and ‘0.1’, respectively.

-The HRI Engine set a command ID of this message in the attribute ‘rois:command_id’ of the <rois:command_list> tag when the HRI Engine receives this message.
+The RoIS Engine set a command ID of this message in the attribute ‘rois:command_id’ of the <rois:command_list> tag when the RoIS Engine receives this message.
 Therefore the Service Application does not need to define any value in this tag.

 Three argument parameters are specified for this command message.
 These arguments are defined using the